connorgilmoreut/unsupervised-learning/final-exam-notes.md

 * degree of relatedness of two cases is indicated by their most recent common ancestor
 * common hierarchical agglomerative methods
 	* single linkage (nearest neighbor)
-		* uses the similarity (or least dissimilarity) between the entity and /any/ member of the cluster
+		* uses the similarity (or least dissimilarity) between the entity and _any_ member of the cluster
 	* complete linkage (farthest neighbor)
 		* like single linkage, except that similarity is the distance between the farthest members of the two entities.
 		* a joining entity must be close to all members of the entity to be joined